jshingala/SentrySight/README.md

 ## Timeline and Milestones

-Our project timeline is managed through JIRA, outlining key milestones:
+Our project timeline is managed through JIRA, outlining key milestones.
+Each Sprint was made bi-weekly:

 1. **Client Consultation (Sprint 1):**